-15 Proven Ways to Create the Illusion of Depth in Art
+15 Ways to Draw the Illusion of Depth

-In art, when drawing in a realistic style, it is important to draw from direct observation or by using reference images.
+When drawing in a realistic style, it is helpful to draw from direct observation, or by using reference images.

 1. Volume

-Unlike flat objects, 3D objects appear to have volume and therefore indicate depth in the painting.
+Unlike flat objects, 3D objects appear to have volume, and therefore indicate depth.

-A three-dimensional object will have highlight and shadow areas depending on where the light source is located.
+A three-dimensional object has highlighted and shadow areas, depending on the location of the light source.

 Example: